mpizarro03/q2_project/Q2_done_list.md

 TODO:

 - HTML
-  - privacy policy page
-  - link xperiencegarage.com to problem form
   - reCAPTCHA
-  - return general location not lat and long (Success message Boulder, Colorado)

 - Styling:
-  - style error message for no search results

 - backend
   - routes
     - logic in server.js for 'other' topic option

   - query search page
-    - can only search by other, logic for if not one of these, show it.
     - full sentence for noun, action, reason

 - stretch